vitiral/bridge-rpc/README.md

 - `ERR_MESSAGE_CORRUPT`: `validation=1` and the message failed the CRC check

 #### Bridge Node Protocol Errors
+- `ERR_CANNOT_BRIDGE`: a function that cannot be bridged was attempted to be bridged.
 - `ERR_UNREGISTERED_INIT`: returned if an `init_id` in a message is not registered on a bridge.
 This represents a critical error.
 - `ERR_UNREGISTERED_EXEC`: returned if an `exec_id` in a message is not